PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 ### Inspect the exports for the action step

 Select the new event from the list to inspect the execution.
 The response from the **GET Request** action should be exported as `steps.get_iss_position.$return_value`.
-Expand the `iss_position` key to inspect the `lattitude` and `longitude` returned by the API.
+Expand the `iss_position` key to inspect the `latitude` and `longitude` returned by the API.
 If you run the workflow again, you'll see the position change for each execution:

 ![image-20210525171711647](./images/image-20210525171711647.png)